mikeTwoTimes/greasemeter_v1_api/README.md

 ## Testing

-To test our hosted API, you can run
+Now that the server is up and running we can test it's functionality by running

 ```
-go test -v -count=1 ./tests
+go test ./tests -env local -v
 ```

 from the project root.
-This will run a script that automatically tests our endpoints by comparing expected status codes to the ones received.
-Make note that running this script back to back within the span of a minute will cause the servers rate limiter to kick in, which will result in a heap of 429 status codes.
+This will run a script that automates http requests to the server and determines whether or not they were successful by their response codes.
+Please note that running more than one test in the span of a minute will cause the server's rate limiter to kick in, resulting in a heap of 429 response codes.

 ## Documentation